JaimyT-128/JaimyT-128/README.md

 My name is Jaimy, welcome to my profile!

-:point_right: Currently Studying Software Development
+📚 Currently Studying Software Development

-:point_right: I'm using GitHub primarily as a portfolio
+🌐 I'm using GitHub primarily as a portfolio

-⚡ Fun fact: Monkeys are badass
+🐒 Fun fact: Monkeys are badass